alexander-koch/golem/README.md

 #### Langugage specific

 - AST optimization
 - prefix operators
 - Lambdas
 - Typecasting > Done by std library
+- for loops using iterators (only usable for arrays) using pipe syntax, e.g. |x|

 #### Implementation specific